-We must ensure adequate funding and system resources are dedicated to the full spectrum of supports to enable us all to live healthy, engaged and secure lives as we age in our homes and communities.
-We ask that you support an investment of an additional \$1.9 million per year over the House version of HB 166 to bring the Senior Community Services program to the prerecession level of \$10 million per year so that we can bolster and reinforce the effectiveness of the Senior Community Services program retain the flexibility to meet local needs.
+We must ensure adequate funding and system resources are dedicated to the full spectrum of supports to enable us all to live healthy, engaged and secure lives as we age and access the supports we need in our homes and communities.
+We ask that you support an investment of an additional \$1.9 million per year over the House version of HB 166 to bring the Senior Community Services program to the pre-recession level of \$10 million per year so that we can bolster and reinforce the effectiveness of the Senior Community Services program, and we ask that the program retain the flexibility to meet local needs.